-- a.
-An object on the Luna® PCI Cryptographic Module for Luna® IS that is destroyed using the PKCS #11 function C_DestroyObject is marked invalid and its attributes are zeroized (all bits set to zero).
-The object memory location (flash or RAM) remains occupied by the zeroized object until such time as it is re-allocated for additional data on the Luna® PCI Cryptographic Module for Luna® IS. - b.
-Objects on the Luna® PCI Cryptographic Module for Luna® IS that are destroyed as a result of authentication failure are zeroized (all flash blocks in the Partition User's memory turned to 1's).
-If it is an SO authentication failure, all flash blocks used for key and data storage on the Luna® PCI Cryptographic Module for Luna® IS are zeroized. - c.
-Objects on the Luna® PCI Cryptographic Module for Luna® IS that are destroyed through C_InitToken (the SO-accessible command to initialize the Luna® PCI Cryptographic Module for Luna® IS available through the API) are zeroized, along with the rest of the flash memory being used by the SO and Partition Users.
+- An object on the Luna PCI that is destroyed using the PKCS #11 function C DestroyObject is marked invalid and remains encrypted with the Partition User's key or the Luna PCI's general secret key until such time as its memory locations (flash or RAM) are re-allocated for additional data on the Luna PCI, at which time they are purged and zeroized before re-allocation. - b.
+Objects on the Luna PCI that are destroyed as a result of authentication failure are zeroized (all flash blocks in the Partition User's memory turned to 1's).
+If it is an SO authentication failure, all flash blocks used for key and data storage on the Luna PCI are zeroized. - Objects on the Luna PCI that are destroyed through C InitToken (the SO-accessible command to initialize the Luna PCI available through the API) are zeroized, along with the rest of the flash memory being used by the SO and Partition Users.